Go Back

 4. Add Pork: Set roast on top of vegetables

-5. Mix Liquid: Combine apple cider and Dijon mustard
+5. Mix Liquid: Whisk apple cider and Dijon mustard until smooth

-6. Pour Over: Add liquid around the pork
+6. Pour Around: Add liquid around the pork, not directly on top, to preserve seasoning

-7. Cook Slowly: Cover and cook on low until tender
+7. Cook Slowly: Cover and cook on low for 7–9 hours or high for 4–5 hours, until pork is fork-tender

-8. Rest and Slice: Let pork rest before slicing or shredding
+8. Rest and Slice: Let pork rest for 10–15 minutes before slicing or shredding

 Notes